letsencrypt/cp-cps/CPS.md

 ## 2.1 Repositories

-ISRG CP, CPS, Privacy Policy, Subscriber Agreement, and WebTrust audit documents are made publicly available in our Policy and Legal Repository, which can be found at:
+ISRG CP, CPS, Privacy Policy, Subscriber Agreement, and WebTrust audit documents are made publicly available in the Policy and Legal Repository, which can be found at:

 https://letsencrypt.org/repository/

 ## 2.2 Publication of certification information

-Records of all ISRG root and intermediate certificates, including those that have been revoked, are available at:
+Records of all ISRG root and intermediate certificates, including those that have been revoked, are available in the Certificate Repository:

 https://letsencrypt.org/certificates/